 The Planning Section is supervised by Battalion Chief Graham, under the direction of Deputy Chief Ribelin.

 The Planning Section at Cowlitz 2 Fire & Rescue is an administrative support team whose members primarily work traditional business hours to provide assistance to smooth department operation.
 Lt.
 Huff, Health and Safety Officer Agren, and Volunteer Coordinator Meller fill sworn positions in the section.
-Fire Inspector Thayer and part time planning support FF Trotter fill civilian positions, and Administrative Support Specialist Davis and Jones provides administrative support.
+Fire Inspector Thayer and Planning Specialist Trotter fill civilian positions, and Administrative Support Specialists Davis and Jones provide administrative support.
 All Planning Section personnel are medically trained to at least the EMT level; and all are firefighters, with the exception of Deputy Chief Ribelin.

 The Planning Section is responsible for many aspects of department operations.
 The following chart summarizes the tasks and the personnel assigned.
 Great emphasis is placed on developing crossover capabilities among staff.